Privacy notice - care

 - Public Bodies (Joint working) (Scotland) Act 2014

-If you do not provide the information we need then we may not be able to provide all our services to you, and ultimately you may not be able to hold a support you.
+If you do not provide the information we need then we may not be able to provide all our services to you, and ultimately we may not be able to support you.

 Why we need your personal information – legitimate purposes